-Shelby decided to prepare the cars by focusing on tires, suspension, and a new cylinder head.
+Shelby decided to prepare the vehicles by focusing on tires, suspension, and a new cylinder head.
 The bodies required very little work to bring the weight down, mostly by stripping soundproofing and insulation.
-Goodyear was asked to develop new low-profile tires for the car that brought the ride height down about 6cm and gave the car a lower center of gravity to provide better handling characteristics.
+Goodyear was asked to develop new low-profile tires for the car that brought the ride height down about 6cm and gave the vehicle a lower center of gravity to provide better handling characteristics.

 In addition to wider tires, handling was also improved by the addition of Koni coil springs and shocks and new steel anti-roll bars.

 The drivers praised the cars’ handling but blew up several of the Yamaha engines.
 Finally, with the reliability issues sorted out, the cars rolled onto the starting grid with a final output of around 200 bhp.

 The Shelby Toyotas raced well against the class-leading Porsches run by Vasek Polak’s Racing Team.
 The 2000GTs, driven by Scooter Patrick and Dave Jordan, competed in the SCCA Production Class series in 1968.
 Although the Toyotas delivered less power than its main rival, the Porsche 911, the vehicles still were able to record several race victories.
 A Porsche took the overall title, but Patrick finished the season in second place while Jordan finished third.